 Two Ways To Go

-2-Meter radio – The best option, by a wide margin, is to get your ham radio license and set up a 2-meter radio, with antenna and power supply.
+2-Meter radio – The best option is to get your ham radio license and set up a 2-meter radio, with antenna and power supply.
 You’re going to want to monitor the radio as much as possible, and a 2-meter radio is going to be silent when no one is transmitting.
 That silence is important – trust me on that one.

 No matter which way you go, you will need the same basic components: the radio, an antenna, coaxial cable to connect the radio to the antenna, and a power supply.
 First, we’ll look at the basics; then we’ll have some very specific suggestions with links.

 What brand to go with is a personal choice.
 I have always gone with Icom radios.
 I’ve used them for over 30 years, they are excellent quality, and they are extremely reliable.
 Others go with Yeasu or some other brands.
 If you have someone who can help you along, and there are no other factors involved, go with whatever brand they like.